-Due to the Port Washington Woman’s Club’s (PWWC) determination in 1898 to inspire the community through reading we are fortunate to celebrate 114 years of library service (1899-2013) in Port Washington.
-The concept of a public reading room became the stimulant for the first library in the back of the Courtland Drug Store at the SW location of Franklin and Main.
-The first librarian was Edgar Smith, a druggist.
+Due to the Port Washington Woman’s Club’s (PWWC) determination in 1898 to inspire the community through reading we are fortunate to celebrate 115 years of library service (1899-2014) in Port Washington.
+The concept of a public reading room became the impetus for the first library in the back of the Courtland Drug Store on the SW corner of Franklin and Main.
+The first librarian was Edgar Smith, the druggist.
 The library was a joint effort between the City of Port Washington and the PWWC.

 By 1908, the basement of the Courthouse provided much needed space.
 Six hundred borrowers frequented the public library in 1912; 294 children.
 The PWWC and the city paid the librarian’s salary of $300.